danielharrell/SumLect2015/Lost_Idea_LA.md

 What keeps it from closing the mind that a truly liberal education is meant to open?

-### Content is not enough
-There are more specific reasons, however, to wonder if a truly liberal education has any content.
-Perhaps the most pressing comes from the perceived threats to liberal education, which, leaving headlines aside, can seem to reflect a triumph of content over context, from college rankings and scorecards at the start, to tests and grades at the end, making the very meaning of education a matter of
+There are more specific reasons to wonder if a truly liberal education has any content.
+Perhaps the most pressing comes from the perceived threats to liberal education.
+For leaving headlines aside, these can seem to reflect a triumph of content over context, from college rankings and scorecards at the start, to tests and grades at the end, making the very meaning of education a matter of